Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 2014$49,875

 As is mentioned above, Nevada does not have a state income tax and no cities in the state levy local income taxes.
 Property taxes are also not a major source of financial concern for most Nevadans.
-The average homeowner in the state pays annual property taxes that are equal to 0.55% of their home's market value, so annual property taxes shouldn't take a significant chunk out of your bank account.
-Nevada largely earns money from its sales tax, which is one of the highest in the nation at 6.85%.
-Local sale tax levies can push this total number up to 8.23%.
+The average homeowner in the state pays annual property taxes that are equal to 0.50% of their home's market value, so annual property taxes shouldn't take a significant chunk out of your bank account.
+Nevada largely earns money from its sales tax, which is 4.6%.
+Local sale tax levies can push this total number as high as 7.96%, among the highest in the nation.

 Low property taxes and the absence of any state or local income taxes in Nevada can make it a particularly affordable place to own a home.
 If you’re looking to refinance a mortgage or purchase a home in the Silver State, make sure to look at our Nevada mortgage guide.